amok/SlimCSRFProtection/README.md

 SlimCSRFProtectionNoSession generates token, related to your secret string, $_SERVER['REMOTE_ADDR'] and $_SERVER['USER_AGENT'], therefore it is not full protection - users from same subnet takes same token.
 If it is possible, use SlimCSRFProtection instead of SlimCSRFProtectionNoSession

 ## Usage in View
-By default SlimCSRFProtection append to view three variables:
+By default the middleware appends to view three variables:

     $csrf_token - random secret token